Our website uses cookies.

-Hoover Dam Tours from Las Vegas
+Hoover Dam: Day Trips and Tours from Las Vegas

 The Hoover Dam is about 40 kilometers southeast of downtown Las Vegas and is easily reached by car, bus and aircraft.

-A Hoover Dam day trip from Las Vegas takes approximately 45 minutes by car.
-The ride is enjoyable and scenic, so long as traffic leaving Las Vegas and Henderson.
-If leaving from the Vegas Strip, travelers take I-515 South toward I-11.
+It takes less than an hour to cover the 60 kilometers of road from Las Vegas to the Hoover Dam by car.
+The ride is enjoyable and scenic, as long as there isn't too much traffic leaving Las Vegas and Henderson.
+If leaving from the Vegas Strip, you can take I-515 South toward I-11.

 From there, you follow signs until you reach the Mike O’Callaghan – Pat Tillman Memorial Bridge on the Nevada side of the Hoover Dam.
 There are other turn-offs for the Lake Mead Recreation Area before that point.
 The Arizona side of Hoover Dam offers more parking options.

-Hoover Dam Bus tours
+Hoover Dam bus tours

 The preferred way for many travelers to avoid having to get off the Vegas Strip and deal with traffic.
-Let the shuttle do the navigation as you sit back and enjoy the sights during your Hoover Dam day trip from Las Vegas.
+Let the shuttle do the navigation as you sit back and enjoy the sights during your guided tour to the Hoover Dam.

-Small-Group private tours to the Hoover Dam
+Small-group private tours to the Hoover Dam

-Helicopter Tours
+Helicopter tours

 Hoover Dam helicopter tours are a terrific way to get an edge over the competition.
 See the sights from a rare vantage point and reach the Hoover Dam in a shorter amount of time from Vegas.

-Hoover Dam Tours & Lake Mead Cruises
+Hoover Dam tours & Lake Mead cruises

-Hoover Dam & Grand Canyon Tours
+Hoover Dam & Grand Canyon tours

 The most affordable day trips to the Hoover Dam are bus tours, which typically cost about US$70 for a seat.